-Employee engagement scores are unbelievably powerful.
-They can help organizations make better decisions about everything from the benefits they offer to the employee development programs they provide.
+Employee engagement data is an unbelievably powerful source of information.
+This data helps organizations make better decisions about everything from the benefits they offer to the employee development programs they provide.

-Another way to utilize engagement information is through shaping your recruiting process.
+Another way to utilize employee engagement information is through shaping your recruiting process.

-Job seekers want to know they’ll be happy and fit into the office culture.
+Job seekers want to know they’ll be happy and included in office culture.
 They need to know about things like the work environment to decide if it will promote their productivity.
-By using your employee engagement scores, you can give accurate information about a wide range of factors to job seekers.
+By using your employee engagement data, you can give accurate information about a wide range of factors to job seekers.

-Here are four recruiting tips to help you better use employee engagement scores for talent acquisition.
+Here are four recruiting tips to help you better use employee engagement data for talent acquisition.

 1. Have an engagement discussion during the interview